Evaluating and Rewarding LALMs for Expressive Role-Play TTS via Mean Continuation Log-Probability: Experiments

-\paragraph{Content Instruction Following.} We first evaluate the capability of different models to strictly adhere to textual content instructions within the RP-TTS framework.
-As shown in Table \ref{tab:main_results}, \textit{Step-Audio-2-mini} generally outperforms \textit{GPT-Audio} and \textit{MiMo-Audio-7B-Instruct} in content fidelity.
-However, a critical challenge in RP-TTS is that models often fail to follow transcription instructions precisely due to interference from rich contextual information.
-This failure mode is particularly pronounced in the ``Cold Start" setting (W/O Audio History); for instance, \textit{GPT-Audio} suffers a catastrophic degradation in intelligibility, and even \textit{Step-Audio-2-mini} exhibits a significant drop in performance.
-Our proposed method effectively mitigates this issue by using WER penalty as one of the RL rewards.
-Consequently, our approach achieves exceptionally low CER and Pinyin WER scores across both settings, demonstrating superior robustness against contextual interference.
+We first evaluate the capability of different models to strictly adhere to the target transcript within the RP-TTS framework.
+As shown in Table~\ref{tab:main_results}, among the LALM baselines, \textit{Step-Audio-2-mini} achieves better content fidelity than \textit{GPT-Audio} and \textit{MiMo-Audio-7B-Instruct} in the w/ audio-history setting.
+However, a critical challenge in RP-TTS is that models may fail to follow transcription instructions precisely due to interference from rich contextual information.
+This failure mode is particularly pronounced in the ``cold-start'' setting without audio history; for instance, \textit{GPT-Audio} suffers a severe degradation in intelligibility, and \textit{Step-Audio-2-mini} also exhibits a clear performance drop.
+The single-turn controllable TTS baselines achieve reasonable CER, but they still lag behind our method.
+By incorporating a CER-based content constraint during RL, our method achieves the lowest CER in both settings, demonstrating strong robustness against contextual interference while preserving content fidelity.

-\paragraph{Stylistic Instruction Following.} In terms of stylistic alignment, our method significantly outperforms all baselines, achieving the highest MCLP score (-4.636) and MOS (3.646), approaching the naturalness of the ground truth.
-Among the baselines, \textit{MiMo-Audio} demonstrates better role-play stylistic adherence compared to \textit{GPT-Audio} and \textit{Step-Audio-2-mini}.
-Notably, while baseline models show stagnant stylistic performance regardless of history availability, our method effectively leverages historical acoustic cues when available.
-Specifically, our method achieves a higher MCLP score in the "W. Audio History" setting compared to the "W/O Audio History" setting (a gain of +0.051), indicating that our model successfully utilizes multimodal history to refine its prosodic expression.
+\paragraph{Stylistic Instruction Following.} Stylistic consistency and role-play fidelity are the central objectives of RP-TTS, and thus subjective score serves as the most important evaluation criterion.
+As shown in Table~\ref{tab:main_results}, our method achieves the highest MOS score of 3.576, substantially outperforming both the best multi-turn LALM baseline, \textit{MiMo-Audio-7B} (2.484), and the best Instruct-TTS baseline, \textit{OV-InstructTTS} (2.864).
+Since our MOS protocol asks annotators to focus on target-style consistency and role portrayal rather than naturalness, timbre, or audio quality, this result directly shows better alignment with scene descriptions, character profiles, and dialogue context.